Editor-in-Chief: Samuel Seitz

 Daniel Cebul is a second-semester M.A. candidate in Georgetown University’s Security Studies Program, concentrating in technology and security.
 Daniel has worked at Defense News as a general staff writer covering NATO and EU defense policy, missile defense and nuclear policy, and artificial intelligence and military robotics among other issues.
 He has also interned with the Center for Strategic and International Studies’ Missile Defense Project.
 His current research interests include nuclear policy and deterrence, the proliferation of unmanned and autonomous weapon systems, and civil-military relations.
 Daniel graduated cum laude from Kenyon College in 2017 with a B.A. in Political Science.

-Associate Editor for Indo-Pacific: Vacant
+Associate Editor for Indo-Pacific: anna liu

-Associate Editor for the Middle East: Vacant
+Associate Editor for the Middle East: paul kearney

 Kelley is a second-semester SSP Student concentrating in Technology and Security.